-- Once the pass you purchased is available for pick-up, you will receive an email with instructions to pick up your pass at the front desk of the Kresge G4 suite.
+- Once the pass you purchased is available, you will receive an email with instructions to pick up your pass.

 - The Office for Student Affairs is unable to mail MBTA Semester Passes; you must pick up your pass in person.

-- Bus and Link passes are valid for the full term (see 4-month and 5-month options above) and therefore only need to be picked up once.
+- Bus and Link passes are valid for the full term and therefore only need to be picked up once.
 Commuter rail tickets are valid on a monthly basis, and therefore a new ticket needs to be picked up each month (you will receive an email each time your new pass is available for pick-up).
 We encourage you to retrieve your pass as soon as possible after receiving these emails, so that you have it before its first day of service.